Lake Tomahawk Demonstration Area, Oneida County, Wisconsin

 Science

-WMI biologist Amber Roth monitors a golden-winged warbler study site in the demonstration area.
-During the spring and summer breeding season, five to six males regularly hold territories on a 40-acre, 11-year-old (as of 2010) aspen clearcut done as a pine-retention treatment.
-(Other male golden-wings defend territories elsewhere on the demonstration area, including along a transmission line right-of-way and in other clearcuts.)
+Wildlife biologist Amber Roth monitored a golden-winged warbler study site in the demonstration area.
+During the spring and summer breeding season, five to six males regularly held territories on a 40-acre aspen clearcut done as a pine-retention treatment.
+(Other male golden-wings defended territories elsewhere on the demonstration area, including along a utility transmission line right-of-way and in other clearcuts.)

 .jpg)